ARG-NCTU/PromptCraft-Robotics/examples/behavior_tree/aerial_robotics/object_navigation.md

-# Visual Servoing using LLM-generated Behavior Tree
+# Object Navigation using LLM-generated Behavior Tree

 ## The prompts
 * Environment Descriptions (Provided by Experienced Engineers)